 The Education Cannot Wait Fund will scale up resource mobilization over the first five years, commencing with an aim to raise approximately $150 million in the first year and with an ambition to bring funding to a level of $1.5 billion in the fifth year.
 This involves an overall 5-year fundraising ambition of $3.85 billion.
 The Fund’s resource mobilisation efforts will aim to bring in new, untapped resources, rather than reallocating existing funds.

 This Overview of Education Financing Mechanisms is a key messaging document on education financing.
 Prepared with inputs from the International Commission on Financing Global Education Opportunity, the Education Cannot Wait fund, and the Global Partnership for Education, the paper outlines what collective actions on financing are needed to get all children in school and learning by 2030.

 The overview is designed to assist stakeholders in dialogues with donors, policy-makers and any other supporters, and clarifies the shape of the overall aid architecture for education.
 By setting out the challenges facing the education sector, it presents clear pathways for donors to contribute and collectively mobilise the necessary financing to achieve SDG4.

 Our overall success is centred around 5 key actions-

-The Reference Guide is a reference written from the donor point of view that explains the design, goals and constraints of existing types of external education assistance.
-It is not an analysis of the pros and cons of different funding mechanisms, nor is it a “how to” guide that helps education ministries more successfully apply for external education assistance.
+The INEE Reference Guide on External Education Financing (2010) is a resource that explains donor education funding strategies and mechanisms.
+It is a user-friendly tool for country-based stakeholders (particularly national governments), to inform their decision-making and implementation of effective education financing modalities.
+Written from the donor point of view, this guide is not an analysis of the pros and cons of different funding mechanisms, nor is it a “how to” guide for applying for external education assistance.